-- (1) Each AOC holder shall provide initial specialised operations training to ensure that each pilot and flight operations officer is qualified in the type of operation in which he or she serves and in any specialised or new equipment, procedures, and techniques, such as:

-- (a) Long-range navigation.

-- (i) Knowledge of specialised navigation procedures, such as MNPS, NPAC.

-- (ii) Knowledge of specialised equipment, such as INS, LORAN, GPS.

-- (b) CAT II and CAT III approaches

-- (c) Special equipment, procedures and practice

-- (d) A demonstration of competency
+- (1) Each AOC holder shall provide initial specialised operations training to ensure that each pilot and flight operations officer is qualified in the type of operation in which he or she serves and in any specialised or new equipment, procedures, and techniques, such as: - (a) Long-range navigation. - (i) Knowledge of specialised navigation procedures, such as MNPS, NPAC. - (ii) Knowledge of specialised equipment, such as INS, LORAN, GPS, GPWS, ACAS, CFIT. - (b) CAT II and CAT III approaches - (c) Special equipment, procedures and practice such as INS, LORAN, GPS, GPWS, ACAS, CFIT, MNPS, NPAC - (d) A demonstration of competency

 - (e) Low visibility takeoff operations

 - (i) Runway and lighting requirements

 - (ii) Rejected takeoffs at, or near-V1 with a failure of the most critical engine

 - (iii) Taxi operations

 - (iv) Procedures to prevent runway incursions under low visibility conditions

 - (f) Extended range operations with two engine aeroplanes

 - (g) Airborne radar approaches

 - (h) Autopilot instead of CP